bparanj/crystal/electronics/experiments/queue/pulldown-circuit.md

 1. Power Supply:

-Connect the positive terminal of the power supply (5V or 3.3V) to one side of the pushbutton switch.
+Connect the positive terminal of the power supply 5V to one side of the pushbutton switch.

 2. Pull-Down Resistor:
    - Connect the other side of the pushbutton switch to ground (GND).